Yoruba Proverbs & Wisdom Collection: Interpretation of Yoruba Proverbs, Idioms, and Cultural Wisdom

 This idiom is used when someone flees from a situation, often because they are too scared or unwilling to face the challenge ahead.
 It’s like running away from a problem instead of dealing with it head-on.

-Cultural Wisdom
+Cultural Wisdom in Yoruba Society

 Cultural wisdom is knowledge passed down from generation to generation.
 It guides how people live together, treat their families, and relate to others.
 It is not just about rules but about understanding how to live in harmony with the world around you.
 Yoruba wisdom also encompasses spirituality, as many proverbs and idioms show respect for the divine.